mindsphere/mindsphere-python-sdk-examples/README.md

 > App Credentials and Application Credentials refers to same concept.
 These terms might be used interchangeably in the document.

 ###### Note
-> From SP98 release, Tenant Credential support is removed from python SDKs.
+> From now, Tenant Credential support is removed from Python SDKs.
 Older versions with tenant credential support are still available on [Siemens Industry Online Support (SIOS) Portal](https://support.industry.siemens.com/cs/document/109757603/mindsphere-sdk-for-java-and-node-js?dti=0&lc=en-US).
 This application uses latest library for mindsphere-core library with version 1.0.3.
 Using older version of mindsphere-core library will lead to breaking behaviour of application.
 Hence we strongly recommend you to use latest version for smooth experience.